Ridin': Reception

 At the 49th Annual Grammy Awards, "Ridin won Best Rap Performance by a Duo or Group and received a nomination for Best Rap Song.
 It was awarded the last Best Rap Video at the MTV Video Music Awards in 2006.
 The song ranked number three on Rolling Stones 100 Best Songs of 2006 and number 6 on BET's Top 100 Music Videos Of 2006.
 It was the best-selling ringtone in 2006, with 3.2 million sales, certified by the RIAA as the first multi-platinum Mastertone artist in history.

 Chart performance

 "Ridin debuted on the Billboard Hot 100 at number 88 the week of February 25, 2006.
 It moved from number 12 to number 4 the week of April 29, 2006, and stayed there for two weeks.
 This gave Chamillionaire his first Hot 100 number-one hit in his career.
 It was Krayzie Bone's first Hot 100 number-one hit as a solo act and his first overall in a decade since spending eight consecutive weeks at the top with "Tha Crossroads" as part of Bone Thugs-n-Harmony.
 "Ridin'" stayed on the Billboard Hot 100 for 31 weeks.
+Throughout 2006, it sold 1,417,178 digital copies in the United States.
 In New Zealand, the song debuted at number 3, then moved to number 2, where it peaked and stayed for seven consecutive weeks.
 The song peaked at number 2 in the United Kingdom, behind Shakira's "Hips Don't Lie".